jrising/OptiMimi.jl/README.md

 # OptiMimi: Mimi wrapper for optimization

-OptiMimi provides a simplified interface for finding optimal parameter valuesfor Mimi models.
+OptiMimi provides a simplified interface for finding optimal parameter values for Mimi models.
 The core interface consists of `problem` to define the optimization problem, and `solution` to solve it.

 OptiMimi supports autodifferentiation using ForwardDiff.
 To use it,